olulesi/sei-project-3/README.md

 ```

-Since there were so many features on the index page we split a lot of are features into its own component to help in dividing the work without causing conflicts.
+Since there were so many features on the index page we split a lot of our features into their own component to help in dividing the work without causing conflicts.

 ```
 function SpaceIndexView() {